-Most mortgage require at least a 620 credit score.
+Most mortgages require at least a 620 credit score.
 However, you may qualify for an FHA loan with a 580 credit score and 3.5% down.

 How do you apply for an FHA loan?

-FHA loans are not offered by the Government, they are insured by it.
+The Government does not offer FHA loans; they are insured by it.
 You can apply for an FHA mortgage with most mortgage lenders.

 What do you need to apply for a mortgage?

 To apply, you’ll need to have w2’s pay stubs, bank statements, tax returns, driver’s license, or photo ID.